bmichalski/mongodb-odm/docs/en/reference/transactions-and-concurrency.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can easily get the optimistic locking workflow wrong if you compare the wrong versions.

+Workflow
+""""""""

 Say you have Alice and Bob editing a hypothetical blog post:

 -  Alice reads the headline of the blog post being "Foo", at